Loading...

 equal to 0.5.

-If you try running this code you may notice that the arm oscillates in the 90 degree position.
+If you try running this code you may notice that the arm oscillates around the 90 degree position.
 When this behavior is present you should also notice the telemetry output for the encoder counts fluctuating.
-RUN_TO_POSITION

 The amount of ticks per revolution of the encoder shaft is dependent on the motor and encoder.
 Manufacturers of motors with built-in encoders will have information on the amount of ticks per revolution.